 - Using iTunes to Reset Your iPad Back to Factory Settings on Mac or Windows

 - Did You Buy A Pre-owned iPad?

 Reset Your iPad Back to Factory Settings without iTunes

 Did you know that your iPad’s Settings app includes a one-stop-shop where you can reset each (or every) feature on your iPad?

 Say for example, that for whatever reason your iDevice’s AirDrop decides to act up, and you need to reset your internet connection.
 Well, that is easily done through the Setting called Reset Network Settings.

 In this post, we break down each option, and then you choose which one best suits your situation.

 But first, let’s find the location of your Reset feature

-6) Reset Location Warnings – this erases any location preferences that was set for your apps.
+- Reset Location & Privacy – Resets the location services and privacy settings to their defaults.
 For example, GPS-aware apps often pop up a location warning asking if you want the app to be aware of your current location.
-Your answers to these questions are stored by your iPad for each app.
+Your answers to these questions are stored on your iPad for each app.
 This reset erases these answers so that the app may pop up the prompt asking for your location permission again the next time you use it.

 Reset iPad Back to Factory Settings: Selecting a Reset Option